jbohnslav/deepethogram/README.md

 ## Pretrained models
 Rather than start from scratch, we will start with model weights pretrained on the Kinetics700 dataset.
 Go to To download the pretrained weights, please use [this Google Drive link](https://drive.google.com/file/d/1ntIZVbOG1UAiFVlsAAuKEBEVCVevyets/view?usp=sharing).
 Unzip the files in your `project/models` directory.
-The path should be `your_project/models/pretrained/{models 1:6}`.
+Make sure that you don't add an extra directory when unzipping!
+The path should be
+`your_project/models/pretrained_models/{models 1:6}`, not `your_project/models/pretrained_models/pretrained_models/{models1:6}`.

 ## Licensing
 Copyright (c) 2020 - President and Fellows of Harvard College.
 All rights reserved.